 Litchfield Pollinator Pathway Project

-The Litchfield Pollinator Pathway project is a collaborative effort from the Litchfield High School, Litchfield Garden Club, Litchfield Land Trust and The White Memorial Conservation Center.
+The Litchfield Pollinator Pathway project is a collaborative effort from the Litchfield High School, Litchfield Garden Club, Litchfield Land Trust, White Memorial Conservation Center, and the Northwest Conservation District.

 Litchfield High School Pollinator Meadow